Ultra deep space . . . quintillions of lightyears beyond the edge of the observable universe.

 Soon, even individual stars are so far apart they can only be seen by telescopes, then not at all.

-The remaining nebulas are purely theoretical.
-Particles have extended electron orbits not possible in normal space.
+extended electron orbits not possible in normal space.
 Cubic lightyears don't contain a single normal photon or graviton.

 Welcome to the Deep Dark.
 You can never leave.